Latest News – September 13: SBFN hosted its 8th Global Meeting in Rio de Janeiro, Brazil

 The Data and Disclosure Working Group responds to the current global need for improved data and disclosure by the financial sector to support national sustainable finance ecosystems and enable regulators and supervisory agencies to better assess and manage environmental, social, and governance (ESG) risks and performance at the market and institution level.

-Credible data can also support efforts to direct capital to sectors and businesses that have a positive impact on the environment and society, thereby helping to achieve national sustainable development objectives.
+Credible data is also key to directing capital to sectors and businesses that support low carbon and just transition, thereby helping to achieve national sustainable development objectives and global commitments.

-In their efforts to promote sustainable finance practices across the financial sector — including banking, insurance, pension funds, and capital markets — a consistent gap identified by SBFN members is the lack of adequate, minimum reporting and data related to ESG risk and opportunities, climate risk management, and capital flows to investments and projects that have positive environmental and social benefits.
+In their efforts to promote sustainable finance practices across the financial sector — including banking, insurance, pension funds, and capital markets — a consistent gap identified by SBFN members is the lack of adequate, consistent, and comparable data related to ESG risk and opportunities, climate risk management, and capital flows.

 Working Group Meetings